d4chinchilla/docs/hardware/log.md

 Use of the Ultimaker has been secured
 This includes both the option of sending files for printing and also borrowing
 the printer for some time to complete the prints
+LMV358 opamp was chosen but will require a bit of messing to make sure it's
+alright as was chosed quite quickly